CHC-Software-Development-Club/NewSchoolWebsite/NewProgrammers/README.md

 - Concept:
  Html is what the the webpage interperates.
 If you open inspect element, that is HTML.
 Think of it as directions to a LEGO set.
 The website interprets it, and builds it.

 One MAJOR part of this is elements.
 An element is a "part" of a project.
 Think of it like a periodic table element.
 They each have their own function.
 That's the same with HTML elements.
 They each make up a part of a webpage.
+Elements can contain text and other elements within them.

 Below I put a table of common HTML Elements, which is INCREDIBLY useful for very new HTML programmers.
 Don't worry.
 This language is fairly easy.
 ![Common HTML Element Chart](https://3.bp.blogspot.com/-nTFGSrgQkig/VtSMGZrsZyI/AAAAAAAAKvg/93T3baoPQFo/s1600/html-tags-list.jpg)